po8330447-source/Kingship/README.md

-# FLASH-MD-V2: The Ultimate WhatsApp Bot
+kinshipmd : The Ultimate WhatsApp Bot

 **FLASH-MD-V2** is a powerful and customizable WhatsApp bot built with **Node.js** and **WhatsApp Web API**.
 Automate WhatsApp tasks, manage groups, and much more!